Ooohu/Cross-section-calculator/README.md

 1. Adjust the wave function and configuration section in cross.c for different experiments.

-2.type make to run, or click the executable file (for Mac Os).
+2. type make to run, or click the executable file (for Mac Os).